CoBrALab/ODC-Mouse-Forms/README.md

  - Describe the changes you would to have added to the form in the description section of the issue
  - Click the create button to submit the issue to the repository

+ ## Request Changes to ODC entries

+ If you would like to delete or update a previous record or subject within your ODC instance please follow these steps:

+ 1. Contact your ODC admin
+ 2. State subject Id or record you would like to have updated or deleted
+ 3. If you would like the record entry/subject Id to be updated provide what you would like the content to be updated to

  ## Useful links

 - [OpenDataCapture Website](https://opendatacapture.org/en/)